Non-stop flights to Oslo (OSL)

 Flights from Malta to Oslo

 In Malta, the only airport that has a direct connection to Oslo is Malta.
 From Malta, direct flights are offered by Norwegian.
-This is a seasonal route that started in June and ends in August.
+This is a seasonal route that starts in June and ends in August.

 Flights from Montenegro to Oslo